insin/nwb/docs/Configuration.md

 }
 ```

-Use an Object if you need to avail of any of Autoprefixer's other options, e.g. if you also want to disable removal of prefixes which aren't required for the configured range of browsers:
+Use an Object if you need to set any of Autoprefixer's other options.

+e.g. if you also want to disable removal of prefixes which aren't required for the configured range of browsers:

 ```js
 module.exports = {